MicrosoftDocs/xamarin-docs/docs/android/deploy-test/multicore-devices.md

 - Supplemental SSE3 extension (SSSE3).
 - any variant of SSE4.

+> [!NOTE]
-**Note:** Google TV, although it runs on x86, is not supported by Android's NDK.
+> Google TV, although it runs on x86, is not supported by Android's NDK.

 #### x86_64